mdulc928/sveltekit-firebase-functions-deployment/README.md

 # sveltekit-firebase-functions-deployment
-This is the structure for a sveltekit firebase functions.
+This is the structure for a Sveltekit Firebase Hosting and Functions project.
 This was worth the 2 weeks spent trying to make everything work.

 - make sure to `npm i` and `npm run dev` which should generate the public directory for you.